 The Refinery requires 3 key environmental permits to operate and an approved closure plan prior to certain construction aspects.
-The Company received final approved and acceptance of its closure plan by the Ministry of Northern Development, Mines, Natural Resources and Forestry in March 2022.
+The Company received final approved and acceptance of its closure plan by the Ministry of Northern Development, Mines, Natural Resources and Forestry in March 2022 and approval for an updated plan in November 2022.